Johanna van Lohuizen-de Leeuw: Early life and education

-Johanna van Lohuizen-de Leeuw was born on 25 October 1919 in Amsterdam, to Willem Carel de Leeuw and Margareta Lievina Muller, and spent part of her childhood in the United States.
+Johanna Engelberta de Leeuw was born on 25 October 1919 in Amsterdam, to Willem Carel de Leeuw and Margareta Lievina Muller, and spent part of her childhood in the United States.
 Her early education was in Baarn and Leiden.
-She went on to study archaeology and Sanskrit at the University of Leiden and later at the University of Utrecht, working with scholars such as Franciscus Bernardus Jacobus Kuiper, J.Ph.
+She went on to study archaeology and Sanskrit at the University of Leiden and later at the University of Utrecht, working with scholars such as F. B. J. Kuiper, J.Ph.
 Vogel, Nicholaas Johannes Krom, and Frederik David Kan Bosch.
 Her dissertation, supervised by Jan Gonda, studied art in the 'Scythian period' in North India, from the 1st century B.C. to the 3rd century A.D.
 During her studies, she also worked in several museums in Leiden, cataloguing Indian photos at the Kern Institute, researching Hindu Javanese antiquities in the Leiden Museum of Ethnology, and teaching Sanskrit at Groningen University.

 Career

-Johanna van Lohuizen-de Leeuw began her career teaching at Cambridge University in 1951, where she lectured on Indian art and archaeology.
+She began her career teaching at Cambridge University in 1951, where she lectured on Indian art and archaeology.
 In 1958, she was appointed professor of archaeology at the University of Amsterdam, where she taught the early history of South and South-east Asia.
 She founded the Institute of South Asian Archaeology at the University of Amsterdam.

-In 1978, along with Raymond Allchin, Bridget Allchin, Harold Bailey, and her husband, Jan van Lohuizen, she founded the Ancient and Indian Iran Trust in Cambridge, to promote study in South Asian and Iranian archaeology and art.
+In 1978, along with Raymond Allchin, Bridget Allchin, Harold Bailey, and her husband, Jan van Lohuizen, she founded the Ancient India and Iran Trust in Cambridge, to promote study in South Asian and Iranian archaeology and art.
 In order to house the institute, they bought a house in which they shared their private collections and established a substantial library of books, materials, and items relating to South, and Central Asian art and archaeology.
 The Van Lohuizen library at the Institute now houses papers, archives, and research of Johanna van Lohuize-de Leeuw as well as Jan Van Lohuizen, and is an important archive of artifacts and scholarship, especially in Dutch, in the field.

 Johanna van Lohuizen-de Leeuw's contributions to South Asian art and archaeology range over several periods, but she is chiefly remembered for her doctoral work on the Scythian period in North Indian art, as well as her work in establishing the roots of Kusana sculpture in the regions of Gandhara and Mathura.
 Her work was critical not only in establishing accurate chronologies, but also in tracing and demonstrating the influences of foreign cultures, especially of Hellenic art in depictions of the Buddha, and is now a widely accepted interpretation of the period.
 She is also considered to be an authority on the study of imagery depicting the Buddha.